geoffrasb/quickjsfp/Note of internal representation.md

 The delcaration defines a function `RecordName : Type1 -> Type2 ... -> RecordName`.
 Or use javascript object instead: `{f1 : ..., f2 : ...} : RecordName`

+ways of making a record instance:

+  1. using the constructor
+  2. using js object

 examples: